kimfucious/euler100/README.md

 I am especially terrible trying to work out problems involving matricies, they tend to make my head explode and make me feel really dumb sometimes 🤯

-Having said that, I'm constantly learning even, as I approach geezerdom.
+Having said that, I'm constantly learning.

 My initial attempts at solutions are almost always naive, relying on brute force at first.
 Then I try to see how things can be improved and/or optimized.
 I often come across solutions by others that do my head in.
 Never in a million years would I come up with some of these solutions on my own in the clever and brilliant ways that I've seen others have.